 - Beta readers

 Having someone else (preferably many someones) read your book before publication is vital.
 These beta readers are wonderful to point out plot holes or other things that just don’t sit right in your story.
 Now, of course, it’s your story, so you don’t have to make all the changes your betas suggest.
 Just take what they say into consideration, especially if more than one reader points out something that doesn’t fit.
-Remember what I wrote earlier about trusting your own style?
-Well, beta readers can help ensure that your style works to best tell your story.

 In the end, after you’ve read your own work multiple times, you just have to be done with it.
 Will there always be things you could have done better?
 Sure, but picking your story to death for years won’t accomplish anything.
 Doing so will slow down your progress.
 If you catch a blatant error later on, of course, you should fix it, but don’t go looking for errors after your final edits, or you’ll drive yourself mad.